tractor/tractor-website/conventions.md

         /functional..............functional (generally T2*-weighted BOLD) images
       [other subdirectories].....unmanaged files, such as DICOM-format files

 TractoR maintains this structure and expects to find the files it uses in these places.
-This is arranged by the package itself if the session hierarchy is set up using TractoR preprocessing scripts, but if the preprocessing steps are carried out independently then the hierarchy must be arranged in this way manually.
+This is arranged by the package itself if the session hierarchy is set up using TractoR preprocessing scripts, but if the preprocessing steps are carried out independently then the hierarchy must be arranged in this way manually, or remapped (see below).

+## Session maps

 The reason for using a managed file hierarchy is to avoid the need to specify the locations of several standard image files when using TractoR's core functionality.
 By establishing standard locations for all such files, only the top-level session directory needs to be specified, since everything else can be found by the code.
 TractoR therefore favours [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration), but if the names of specific images within a managed directory are not in keeping with the default, there is a mechanism for telling TractoR about this, through so-called "session maps".
 For example, the default map for the `diffusion` subdirectory, as of TractoR v3.0.0, is